-The competition in the industry of binoculars is becoming more and more strained by the day.
+The competition in the industry of compact binoculars is becoming more and more strained by the day.
 There used to be just a few manufacturers, but this is no longer the case.
-The purpose of this guide is to narrow down the possibilities when it comes to compact binoculars, pointing out the best choices in each of the price classes.
+The purpose of this compact binoculars guide is to narrow down the possibilities when it comes to compact binoculars, pointing out the best choices in each of the price classes.
 At the beginning of this article, we explained the general features and the most common field of use of compact binoculars.
 Then, we divided them by price, observing the characteristics in each of the formed price classes.
-Finally, we listed the devices we deemed best (2019), pointing out their pros and cons.
+Finally, we listed the devices we deemed best (2021), pointing out their pros and cons.

 If you have any additional questions regarding compact binoculars or any optical device from the field of sport optics, send an e-mail to firstname.lastname@example.org.
 As a team of passionate sports optics enthusiasts, we are always glad to help.

 What is a compact binocular?
 The name couldn’t describe it any better – it is small and light, which makes it a great companion for longer tours where every surplus of weight is best avoided.
 It must be pointed out, however, that compact binoculars are not the smallest and lightest among binoculars as that is the privilege of pocket binoculars.
 Nevertheless, compact binoculars are fairly lighter than the popular 42mm objective binoculars and much lighter than the bulky binoculars designed for use in the dusk.
 The objective lens diameter of compact binoculars ranges from 28 to 36 mm, with 30 and 32 mm being the most commonly used values.
 As such, compact binoculars can easily be stored in a backpack or even a pouch.